 Tokyo Underworld: The Fast Times and Hard Life of an American Gangster in Japan – Robert Whiting

 Robert Whiting, the author of You Gotta Have Wa, an insightful account of the Japanese baseball world, documents the post-war underworld of Tokyo when it was still under the occupation of the US military.
-Whiting focuses on American mafia boss Nick Zapetti who moved to Tokyo after the end of World War II and opened a pizza restaurant in Roppongi where various important people from politicians, yakuza to artists and wrestlers of those days gathered.
-By depicting Zapetti’s life in Japan, which was full of ups and downs, a lot of shocking truths about the dark side of Japanese society, which no Japanese journalist could approach until then, are scandalously disclosed.
+Whiting focuses on American mafia boss Nick Zapetti who moved to Tokyo after the end of World War II and opened a pizza restaurant in Roppongi, where various important people gathered from politicians and yakuza to artists and wrestlers.
+By exploring Zapetti’s life in Japan, which was full of ups and downs, a lot of shocking truths about the dark side of Japanese society are scandalously disclosed, which no Japanese journalist had discussed before.

 Tokyo 1955-1970: A New Avant Garde – Michio Hayashi, Miryam Sas, Mika Yoshitake, Doryun Chong

-Tokyo 1955-1970: A New Avant Garde is the catalogue for the exhibition of same name which was held in Museum of Modern Art, New York in 2012.
-The exhibition explores the creation of the artists who were engaged in artistic activities during the post-war period in Tokyo, when the city was transforming itself from the devastated capital of a defeated nation to the centre of international art, culture and business in East Asia.
-Japanese and American curators and critics cover a range of works within various mediums through the artists of this new generation such as Jikken Kobo, the Gutai group, Yoko Ono and Daido Moriyama.
-This is the first English publication that studies Japanese modern art with a focus on the avant-garde movement of this chaotic and energetic period in Tokyo.
+Tokyo 1955-1970: A New Avant Garde is the catalogue of the exhibition of same name, which was held in Museum of Modern Art, New York, in 2012.
+The exhibition explores the creations of the artists who were engaged in artistic activities during the post-war period in Tokyo, when the city was transforming itself from the devastated capital of a defeated nation to the center of international art, culture and business in East Asia.
+Japanese and American curators and critics cover a range of works within various mediums, from the artists of this new generation such as Jikken Kobo, the Gutai group, Yoko Ono and Daido Moriyama.
+This is the first English publication that studies Japanese modern art, with a focus on the avant-garde movement of this chaotic and energetic period in Tokyo.

 Cruising the Anime City: An Otaku Guide to Neo Tokyo – Patrick Macias, Tomohiro Machiyama